 In pediatric dentistry, dental treatment can only be considered successful when it is painless.
 However, the most challenging part of behavioral guidance during both restorative dental treatments and tooth extractions is anesthesia applications due to the occurrence of discomfort.
-Due to the difficulties of applying local anesthesia with conventional methods, especially in the pediatric patient group, various alternative techniques such as computerized injection technique Wand STA system (Milestone Scientific, Livingston, NJ), computer-controlled intraosseous anesthesia system [QuickSleeper (Dental Hi Tec[®] Inc, French)], vibrotactile devices are used today.^{9,10} In addition to the advantages of these techniques in reducing injection pain, conventional techniques are still the most frequently used today due to these new techniques' disadvantages such as difficulties in placing the device in the gingival tissue area and difficulties in penetration depth and their high prices.^{9,11} For these reasons, the use of traditional and standard disposable plastic syringes and needles continues to be quite prevalent in contemporary practice.
+Due to the difficulties of applying local anesthesia with conventional methods, especially in the pediatric patient group, various alternative techniques such as computerized injection technique (The Wand), computer-controlled intraosseous anesthesia system (QuickSleeper), vibrotactile devices are used today.^{9,10} In addition to the advantages of these techniques in reducing injection pain, conventional techniques are still the most frequently used today due to these new techniques' disadvantages such as difficulties in placing the device in the gingival tissue area and difficulties in penetration depth and their high prices.^{9,11} For these reasons, the use of traditional and standard disposable plastic syringes and needles continues to be quite prevalent in contemporary practice.
 In this study, the pain-inducing levels of maxillary infiltration, palatal infiltration, mandibular block, and mandibular infiltration anesthesia procedures performed using traditional syringes and needles were compared.